saar-win/personal-projects/cynerio/README.md

         http://localhost:5000/set
 ```

-# For get data from DB by the id, using:
+# Get data from DB by the id, using:
 ```
     id=one
         curl http://localhost:5000/get/{id}